QuadirMariyam/Face_Recognition_Attendance_System/README.md

-A Face recognition Attendance System which names the user using face recognition library, a machine learning based project, inspired by @krishnaik06
+A Face recognition Attendance System which names the user using using OpenCV, NumPy, and the Face recognition library introcued by Adam Geitgey in 2017 with an accuracy of 99.38%,  a machine learning based project, inspired by @krishnaik06.

 To run -
   1. In Anaconda prompt, - $conda activate myenv